 All of our students participated in a small symposium of REU funded programs from UMass Amherst, Smith, Mt.
 Holyoke, Williams, and Yale.
 This was a particularly nice opportunity for our students to interact with the mathematics community at large.

 Even after the program, students are encouraged to present their work with us.
 Lily An presented results at the Women in Mathematics in New England (WIMIN13) on September 21st at Smith College.
 We also always encourage students to attend the MAA poster session at the Joint Mathematics Meetings.

 Following the tradition from last year, at the end of the summer we participated in a research symposium with the other REU programs at UConn over the summer of 2013, which included programs in chemistry, physiology and neurobiology, and chemical engineering.
 This made for a fun activity for the end of the summer, and gave the students another opportunity to bond and share their research with others.

 A primary skill that our program focuses on building is a student’s ability to talk about mathematics and communicate her or his work.
 This is an important skill for a researcher to have, and our research summer program gives us a unique time to work on this talent which is hard to work into a traditional curriculum.

 To encourage this, every week, our students would meet and give short presentations on what they had been doing for the past weeks.
 Then students would be encouraged to ask questions, and talk about their research.
 To give feedback on these presentations, students would leave anonymous notes about the strengths and weaknesses of a presentation.

 To build the sense of community the program organized many social activities and cultural events.
-These would range from simple things, like having a barbecue for the Fourth of July or blueberry picking, to organizing a trip to a well known farmers market and fair in the area.
+These would range from simple things, like having a picnic for the Fourth of July or going on hikes, to organizing a trip to a well known farmers market and fair in the area.
 The idea here was to build a sense of community and teamwork among our students while introducing them to the University of Connecticut and the culture of the area.